paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 A good introductory skill with JS (JavaScript) is learning how to trigger an action with a click.
 This can be used to reveal the answer to a quiz question, or allow users to choose a route through a story.

-We're going to use that skill to replicate some of the functionality in the first page of [*Glastonbury quiz: Test your knowledge*](http://www.bbc.co.uk/news/uk-england-40388067), and along the way build some knowledge of:
+We're going to use that skill to replicate some of the functionality in a quiz like [this news quiz](https://www.theguardian.com/lifeandstyle/2021/nov/04/the-guardian-thursday-quiz-general-knowledge-topical-news-trivia-28), and along the way build some knowledge of:

 * How to trigger a change with a click
 * How to target, and change, something on the page
 * How to add HTML to a page

+**Start by creating a new pen on Codepen, and adding the code below to the HTML and JS sections**

 ## The `onclick` event handler

 There are various ways of doing this.
 One is `onclick`.
 This is an **event handler**: it will *handle* the *event* of being clicked, normally by doing something specified by an equals operator, such as running a function.

-*This particular example is placed inside HTML, rather than inside the JS script.
+*In Codepen this particular example code is placed inside the HTML box, rather than inside the JS script.
 However, it is considered better practice (in terms of accessibility) to do this inside your JS script using techniques such as `.click` in jQuery or D3.
 See the end of this page for more.*

 Here's an example - first the HTML containing that `onclick` event handler: